Alipsa/mdr/README.md

 ```
 How about that?
 ````
-...the code: `html <- parseMdr(rmd)` will make the html variable contain the following html:
+...the code: `html <- renderMdr(rmd)` will make the html variable contain the following html:
 ```html
 <h1>Summary</h1>
 <table>